vasudevanEP/CorePhp-MVC-Bookbank/README.md

 Download it and place it in the `htdocs` equivalent of your server.

-Edit the `database.php` inside config folder to connect it to your sql database.
+Edit the `config/database.php` inside config folder to connect it to your sql database.